eripe14/eripe14/README.md

 - 👋 Hi, I’m @eripe14
 - 👀 I’m interested in java programing
-- 🌱 I’m currently learning how to code in java
+- 🌱 I’m currently learning FrontEnd
-- 📫 How to reach me you can write to me on discord eripe#1464
+- 📫 How to reach me you can write to me on discord eripe14#8442

 <!---
 eripe14/eripe14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.